ppkantorski/Ultrahand-Overlay/examples/Cool Curves/README.md

 ## License

-The Ultrahand-Overlay project is released under the MIT License.
+The Ultrahand Overlay project is released under the MIT License.
 Please refer to the [LICENSE](https://github.com/ppkantorski/Ultrahand-Overlay/blob/main/LICENSE) file for more information.

 ## Acknowledgments